jeromepar/arduino_libs/README.md

 - Timer: Basic timer implementation
 	- start / stop features
 	- do not use interruption, should be polled to trigger the actions

+- TiltSensor : easy watch of a digital tilt_sensor
+	- detect tilts (debounce fuction)
+	- count tilts happening in a row

+- CyclicTimer : provide an easy way to execute periodic actions
+	- provide the test for an "if" function